 Elliott’s career began at the age of 16 when he started performing extensively as a soloist, for local musical productions such as ‘We Will Rock You’ and with function bands.
 In 2009, Elliott won the John Tree award for most promising musician in RCT.
 In 2010, he attained distinctions in RGT guitar grades 6,7,8 within 6 consecutive months before studying at the Academy of Contemporary Music, Guildford where he graduated with a first class honours in 2014.

-Since graduating, Elliott has also joined The Kinky Wizzards, the bass guitar and drum duo formed of brothers Miffy and Jiffy to transform the band into an instrumental rock and jazz trio.
-The band are garnering a reputation as being one of the most audacious and entertaining instrumental bands in Wales.
+In 2014, Elliott joined The Kinky Wizzards, the bass guitar and drum duo formed of brothers Miffy and Jiffy to transform the band into an instrumental rock and jazz trio.
+The band are garnering a reputation as being one of the most audacious and entertaining instrumental bands in the UK.
 The band regularly perform live, including being invited to the London Drum Show and supporting Frank Zappa’s band ‘The Mothers of Invention’ and Magenta.
-Kinky Wizzards are currently working on their second studio album.
-The band has released a video in Spring 2015 featuring three new tracks that Elliott had written with the band.
+In March 2017, The Kinky Wizzards released their second album ‘Quirky Musings’ and was well received by listeners as a thoroughly entertaining instrumental album that was compared with the likes of The Aristocrats and Mahavishnu Orchestra.

-Alongside his own creative endeavours, Elliott dedicates his time to music education and has extensive experience in freelance session work, having recorded for various jazz and pop sessions, played a variety of musicals and regularly performs with function bands.
+Alongside his own creative endeavours, Elliott dedicates his time to music education, music journalism and has extensive experience in freelance session work, having recorded for various jazz and pop sessions, played a variety of musicals and regularly performs with function bands.